hamamulfz/hamamulfz/README.md

-### Hi there 👋
+# Hi there 👋

-**hamamulfz/hamamulfz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a mobile developer using Flutter and partially in backend using yii2 for enterprise product.
+- 🔭 I’m currently working as a mobile developer using Flutter and partially in backend using yii2 as an api for enterprise product.
 - 🌱 I’m currently learning Golang and improving my UI skill in mobile development
 - 👯 I’m looking to collaborate on creating an open source product and mentoring newcomer developer to help them reach their dream
 - 🤔 I’m looking for help with ...